Courses and Course Load

 Course descriptions are posted on the individual campus pages in December.
 The course catalog is published in January.

 Students at the U.S. campuses have the option of taking just one course for credit.
-In New Mexico and North Carolina a student may live on or off campus and take one course for one-half the cost of tuition.
+In New Mexico a student may live on or off campus and take one course for one-half the cost of tuition.
 Vermont offers two options: (1) a student living on campus and taking only one course pays for the normal course load (full tuition) or (2) a student living off campus may take one course and pay for only one course (half tuition).
 Oxford does not offer a one-course/unit option.